 In other words, how mealtimes are spatially practised in supported housing - that is, whether they are shared or not - is also linked to the understandings of tenants.
 For example, in one place, the staff wanted to eat together at a dining room table with tenants during their lunch break to maintain good relations with them, signalling a widening understanding of the tenants as ordinary human beings.
-One staff member reflected on this, stating, 'We try to create a cosy place to increase mutual respect which goes beyond feeling safe and offering food'.
+One staff member reflected on this, stating, 'We try to create a heart room to increase mutual respect which goes beyond feeling safe and offering food'.
 In another place, the staff were not concerned about eating together with the tenants and instead prioritised on-duty service.
 Some places offered free meals, which made some staff fear that this provision would enable tenant dependency.
 Others argued that free meals were necessary because tenants with drug addictions could easily starve.
-The significance of food practices and the materiality of kitchens, or dining tables is similarly highlighted in the studies by Martin (2016) and Ellis (2018) that shows their meaningfulness for people suffering from life-threatening illness in their daily life.

 Despite the benefits of being served food, one tenant criticised the practice: 'Nobody is explaining how to do it.
 We rather need training in household and cooking in the apartment.
 It is important to be seen under normal circumstances.
 It is not OK that people get positive attention [by getting free food served] when they are drugged'.
 Many tenants agreed and expected meaningful activities outside the supported housing.
 One tenant missed 'the small things in life' that were meaningful to her/him rather than the activities that the staff arranged, such as cutting trees.
 These statements show the limitations of common rooms in widening the understandings of tenants.
-Notwithstanding, tenants and staff could make actively 'cosy places' by themselves or together with particular atmospheres in common places, rather than being imposed by architectural design (Bille et al. 2015, Duff 2015).
+Notwithstanding, tenants and staff could make 'cosy places' by themselves or together in common places.
 For example, for Christmas and birthday parties, the rooms were nicely decorated by the staff at some accommodations.
 One tenant lit the fireplace because a fellow tenant appreciated the atmosphere it created.
 The tenants and staff made food together in the kitchen, or paintings made by the tenants were hung on the walls to create a pleasant ambience.